 How to prepare PRP?

-blood must first be drawn from a patient, the amount of blood drawn will be determined by your physician.
+Blood must first be drawn from a patient, the amount of blood drawn will be determined by your naturalpathic doctor.
 The platelets are separated from other blood cells, (red and white blood cells), using a centrifuge, which will guarantee the concentration of the platelets.

 How Does PRP Work?

 Laboratory studies have shown that the increased concentration of growth factors in PRP can potentially speed up the healing process.